Devematrix/HelloGreet/README.md

 <p align="center">
  <img src="https://github.com/Devematrix/HelloGreet/blob/main/logo-alt.png?raw=true" height="150">
-  The simplest package to say hello!
+  HELLOGREET || The simplest package to say hello!
+I guess you can use it as a software template...
 </p>

 ## Installation